 The Rich Content Editor is used to add or edit content in Canvas.
 The styling option icons are similar in appearance and functionality to other editing programs.
 This tutorial will highlight various styling options to increase accessibility.

 Headings are styles to give a page structure by category or topic.
 Headings are used to build sections within a page to create a visual hierarchy structure to show topics and sub-topics.
 A screen reader or viewer can easily find information based on headings.
 For example, if you were only looking for information on creating accessible tables on this page, you can use headers to skim (visually and technically) the page to find the sub-topic quickly.
-This improves usability, efficiency, and accessibility.
+Headings improve usability, efficiency, and accessibility.

 Heading styles options are located under the Paragraph drop-down.
 Click Paragraphs, select the desired heading and begin typing.
 Highlighting a word and selecting the heading styling will also change the heading.
 Please note the title of the page is classified as Header 1.
 Selecting heading styling should replace manually selecting fonts and sizing.